What is a Quitclaim Deed?

 A PCOR notifies the county assessor’s office of the transfer and informs them that although a transfer is occurring, no actual sale has occurred.
 This lets the assessor know that even if the value of your property has increased, they do not need to reassess your property taxes.

 After you sign your deed, it must be recorded with the county recorder in the county where the property is located.
 How long does the recording process take?
 The time varies by county.
-In Sacramento county, it usually takes 4-6 weeks but in other California counties, it may take several months.
+In Sacramento County, it usually takes four to six weeks.
+In other California counties, it may take several months.

-Once the deed has been recorded, the county recorder usually mails the original deed back to either the homeowner or the law firm that prepared the deed.
+Once the deed has been recorded, the county recorder usually mails the original deed back to either the homeowner or the attorney who prepared the deed.

-One common question we hear about quitclaim deeds is whether it changes the property’s mortgage.
-The answer is no, even if you transfer your property by quitclaim deed to another person or a trust, you are still responsible for paying the mortgage.
+One common question we hear about quitclaim deeds is whether they change the property’s mortgage.
+The answer is no. Even if you transfer your property by quitclaim deed to another person or a trust, you are still responsible for paying the mortgage.
 This doesn’t mean the grantee can’t make mortgage payments if mutually agreed upon by both parties.
-But the grantor is still responsible for the mortgage debt.
+It simply means that the grantor is still responsible for the mortgage debt.

 Law Offices of Daniel A. Hunt